How to Start an LLC in Arizona in 8 Steps

 - Terms and procedures for dissolving the LLC

 After you draft your LLC operating agreement, all members should have the opportunity to review and sign it, after which you can store the agreement with other business records.
-If you’d like additional help in creating your LLC operating agreement, we recommend IncFile.
-When you use IncFile to form your LLC, they can also draft a custom operating agreement for you.
+If you need professional help to draft your operating agreement, a provider like IncFile can assist you here as well.

 In addition to the steps listed above, Arizona LLCs with employees have some additional obligations, including the following:

 - Employee reporting: Federal and state law requires employers to report new employees within 20 days of their hire date to the Arizona New Hire Reporting Program.

 - Employer withholding: In Arizona, employers have to withhold income taxes from employee wages and submit withheld payments to the state on a regular basis.

 - Paying unemployment taxes: Most employers in Arizona have to pay unemployment taxes on a portion of employee wages.
 New businesses will be assigned a higher unemployment tax rate, which then reduces as the business ages.

 - Purchasing workers compensation insurance: If your Arizona LLC has even one employee, you have to purchase workers compensation insurance.
 This includes members or managers of the LLC who are employees.

 A business attorney who specializes in Arizona employment law can help you learn about additional requirements for employers and help you stay in compliance.